The change before the change: Can perimenopause be a positive time in your life?

 “You’re considered to be menopausal when you have not had a period for one year.

-“But you can still have menopausal symptoms like night sweats whilst having periods, so that’s where a lot of the confusion seems to stem from.
+“But you can still have menopausal symptoms like night sweats and anxiety whilst having periods, so that’s where a lot of the confusion seems to stem from.
 If you’re still having periods, but having hot flushes or other symptoms of menopause, then you’re perimenopausal.”

 “Unfortunately, other than going on how long it is until you had your last period, there’s no one test that doctors can do to determine if you’re in menopause,” Louise underlines.